 Viewport

-- To navigate, use left click to pan, middle mouse to orbit, and scroll the middle mouse button to zoom.
+This is where you will be seeing your character.
+To navigate, use left click to pan, middle mouse to orbit, and scroll the middle mouse button to zoom.

 There are a few buttons on the top bar.